Your business is to paint the souls of men—

 “Good fucking grief,” Aaron said.
 “You’re a disaster.”
 Like Kevin, he drank two shots in quick succession before going to dance.

-“Amateurs,” Nicky whispered in Neil’s ear in a conspiratorial dance.
-His hand slid from its place on Neil’s shoulder until his fingertips brushed the waistband of his jeans.
-“They need booze to dance.
-Not us.
-Right Neil?”
+“Amateurs,” Nicky whispered in a conspiratorial tone, so close Neil could feel the corner of his smiling mouth against his ear.
+Nicky's hand slid from its place on Neil’s shoulder until his fingertips brushed the waistband of his jeans.
+“They need booze to have a good time.
+Not us though, right, Neil?”

 Neil stepped away from Nicky.
 Andrew was watching them hawkishly.